Supported hardware and software

 Raspberry Pi OS (RaspbianOS) Lite and Desktop

-Both Raspberry Pi OS (formerly RaspbianOS) Lite and Desktop are are supported by raspiBackup.
-The desktop version should be used at least on a RPi4/RPi5 with 4GB memory.
+Both Raspberry Pi OS (formerly RaspbianOS) Lite and Desktop are supported by raspiBackup.
+The desktop version should be used on a RPi4/RPi5 with at least 4GB memory.

 Ubuntu